stfalcon/TinymceBundle/README.md

 ## Localization

-You can change language of your tiny_mce by adding language selector into theme, something like
+You can change language of your tiny_mce by adding language selector into top level of configuration, something like

+    // app/config/config.yml
     stfalcon_tinymce:
+        include_jquery: true
+        tinymce_jquery: true
+        textarea_class: "tinymce"
+        language: %locale%
+        theme:
+            simple:
+                mode: "textareas"
+                theme: "advanced"
         ...

-        theme:
-            advanced:
-                language: ru
+> NOTE!
+As there is no way to set custom language for each instance of editor, this option set on language for all instances

+In the example we set default language from the parameters.ini.
+Of course you can set default language passing the language code (ru or ru_RU, en or en_US)

+If language parameter isn't set default language will be get from the session.

 ### Custom buttons